 Here's what you should know before keeping it in the house 🌿

-An easy way to do that is to add a pretty bouquet of flowers — but you’ll have to watch out for flowers that are poisonous to cats.
+If you’re thinking of sprucing up your home or workspace, an easy way to do that is to add a pretty bouquet of flowers to a table or desk — but, if you're a cat parent, you’ll have to watch out for flowers that are poisonous to cats.
 And a common addition to lots of bouquets is eucalyptus, which is toxic to cats.

 Is eucalyptus safe for cats?

 While you might like the smell, eucalyptus isn’t safe to keep around cats — whether it’s dried or fresh.

 “Eucalyptus is poisonous to cats,” Dr. Bustamante told The Dodo.
 “Cats are not able to metabolize chemicals found in the plant; therefore, those chemicals can damage your cat’s internal organs.”

 Signs of eucalyptus poisoning in cats include:

 This even extends to eucalyptus oil, which can cause irritation in your cat’s mouth or on her skin as well, Dr. Bustamante said.